The Flash Unit: Brightness and Duration

 Most flash units that one can buy at photo stores are suitable for high-speed photography.
 Modern flash units can provide a bright burst of light in a brief interval of time.
 While these two characteristics, high intensity and short duration, are needed to capture high-speed events on film, they work against each other.
 The shorter the duration, the less intense the flash.
 Fortunately, the intensity at the shortest duration, typically 1/30,000 second, is sufficient when the flash can be placed within a few feet of the subject.
 (With the use of high-speed films and large camera apertures, greater distances are possible.)
 The problem for the high-speed photographer is to know the flash unit well enough in order to obtain the short duration that is required.
 These units are designed for snapshot photography rather than for high-speed work.
 One typically sets the flash controls so that a particular camera aperture can be used, given the distance to the subject.
 There is no readout for flash duration.
 A discussion of how to make the flash unit work to best advantage for high-speed photography follows.
 For additional information, see Activities 2 and 3 of the Electronic Guidebook for High-Speed Flash Photography found on this site.

-While the typical automatic flash unit doesn't have a control for selecting flash duration, indirect techniques can be used to fool the flash unit into ending the discharge quickly.
+Many modern flash units have a control for selecting flash power.
+The smaller the power, the shorter the duration.
+If your flash unit doesn't have such a control, indirect techniques can be used to fool the flash unit into ending the discharge quickly.
 The most effective is the selection of the automatic mode.
 If the flash unit has more than one automatic mode, the shortest duration will be obtained using the mode that calls for the largest aperture (smallest f-stop).
 (For an explanation, again see the Guidebook).
 The important point to realize at this point is that automatic exposure control is the key to shortening the flash duration.
 Some older model flash units are strictly manual and are therefore not suitable.

 With flash units having variable-power control, more precise control of the flash duration is possible than what is described above.
 This feature allows the photographer to select the fraction of a complete discharge at which the flash is quenched (for example, 1/2 power, 1/4 power, etc.) For high-speed work, one would select a low power setting.